Two women vocalists

 and Nine (2021):

-Some of this feels more alien to me than Chinese ritual, but it’s another glimpse of the kind of creativity on my doorstep that has largely eluded me (cf. New British jazz), and it makes me very happy.
+I may have come to feel rather at home attending Chinese ritual, and jazz clubs (anyway full of Old Fogeys), but musicking in one’s own culture inevitably excludes some people by reasons of age and class: with some genres it seems impertinent for the Likes of Me to intrude.
+Anyway, all this is another glimpse of the kind of creativity on my doorstep that has largely eluded me (cf. New British jazz), and it makes me very happy.

 For a roundup of posts under the jazz tag, click here.
 You may note that my amazing playlist of songs is dominated by women vocalists—quite right too.